 Step 2: Hire a Planner or Coordinator

 We may be biased that hiring a wedding planner has always been the best decision a couple can make in the wedding planning process, but it’s even more important now.
-Experienced full-service planners are currently navigating the postponement process for couples already affected by COVID-19 and we have become well-versed in how to plan during this pandemic.
+Experienced full-service planners have navigated the postponement process this last year for couples already affected by COVID-19 and we have become well-versed in how to plan during the pandemic.
 Moving forward, we also know what to look for in vendor contracts to protect our future clients.
 It’s our job to be your advocate and help you make the best decisions possible that will save you TIME and STRESS.

 After determining your budget and style, research wedding planners in your area and set up consultation calls or video chats.
 Decide which planner that you vibe with best and book them!
 If a full-service planner is not in your budget, secure an event management package (sometimes known as “month-of”) or partial wedding package, many of which also provide couples with a great base of recommendations and information to begin the wedding planning process.